winstonpuckett/WinstonPuckett.PipeExtensions/README.md

 }
 ```

-## Build vs Buy

-If you're concerned about build vs buy, you might as well just copy this code into your repository as your starting point.
-Then you don't have to worry about upgrading another NuGet package.
-If you do copy out the code, make sure to star this repository.
-That way, you get notifications when something gets updated and I get to see someone likes the idea.

 ## Using the pipe operator

 To use the Pipe operator, you would just call .Pipe on whatever object you're using and pass in the function you're hoping to run.